Paul joined High Peak Theatre Trust as Chief Executive in December 2016.

 He returned to the Curve to direct a record breaking production of Oliver!, whist the hugely successful production of Hairspray created under Paul’s direction is set to go on its third international tour next year and which had a record breaking week at Buxton Opera House in October 2017.

-Recently Paul directed an ambitious large scale community production of the musical West Side Story at the Buxton Opera House as part of an expanding Learning and Participation programme.
-This event attracted new audiences, young participants and excellent critical response.
+Recently Paul has directed ambitious large scale community productions of the musicals West Side Story, Oliver! and Rent at Buxton Opera House as part of an expanding Learning and Engagement programme.
+These events attracted new audiences, young participants and excellent critical response.

 To contact Paul Kerryson, write to: